gsenden/LearnJsWithFlappy/README.md

 4. Show the player image on the screen.
    - Make the change in ```Game.js```.
    - Show the player image just like the background.
+   - Maybe show the bird at x: 100 and y: 100

 ## Add physics to the player
 The player character is currently just hanging in the air.
 When the player isn't hitting the fly button, it should fall down.
 Lets fix that.